Flank/flank-dashboard/metrics/web/docs/features/storybook/01_metrics_storybook_design.md

 - `ChapterControlColorField` - displays a [color picker](https://pub.dev/packages/flutter_colorpicker) to change the chapter's property that accepts different color.
 - `ChapterControlSliderField` - displays a [slider](https://api.flutter.dev/flutter/material/Slider-class.html) to change the chapter's property between the range of values.

-The purpose of these widgets is to provide an ability to edit a currently selected chapter (widget) appearance.
+The purpose of these widgets is to provide the ability to edit a currently selected chapter (widget) appearance.

 The following diagram shows the relation between these classes and `ChangeNotifier`s: